vamshirayala/Bicep-Curl-Counter-using-Computer-Vision/README.md

     - Release the video capture and close all OpenCV windows.
 The code leverages computer vision and pose detection techniques to track the position of key body parts and count the number of bicep curls performed in real-time.
 This system can be extended to other exercises and applications where tracking specific body movements is required.

+Note: Necessary modules like opencv-python and mediapipe should be installed before running the code.

 ## Output